 Amidst struggles of her mother, who was now the sole breadwinner of the family trying to put food on their table, fate would have it that her mother fell ill and bedridden and could no longer provide for her children.
 Lucy, and her sister Monica, came to the CRCA.
 Her older brother was left to take care of their mom, and so did the youngest in the family who was still nursing at the time.

 At the children's home, Lucy was able to find three meals in a day, clothing, shelter, and education…. there was now light at the end of the tunnel.
 In spite of her academic struggles, she continued to work hard.
 It hasn’t been easy for Lucy, but in 2020 graduated from high school.

 Now She can Shine!

 She is currently pursuing her dream career of hairdressing.
-She happens to have found her niche as she is one of the best students in her class!
+She finished her certificate program as one of the best students in her class!
+She now does works in her profession supporting her young family.
 Thanks to Kenya matters for giving Lucy an opportunity to shine!